kdeldycke/mail-deduplicate/docs/development.rst

 Version bump
 ------------

-Versions are automatticaly bumped to their next ``patch`` revision at release (see above).
+Versions are automatically bumped to their next ``patch`` revision at release (see above).
 In the middle of your development, if the upcoming release is no longer bug-fix only, or gets really important, feel free to bump to the next ``minor`` or ``major``: